lenkadrazanova/HIEF_dataset/README.md

 # HIEF_dataset

-This script creates the Historical Index of Ethnic Fractionalization from the XXXXX dataset
+This script creates the Historical Index of Ethnic Fractionalization (HIEF) dataset from the Composition of Religious and Ethnic Groups (CREG) Project data

 ## Pre-requisites (Windows)